MusfiqurRKhan/First_P/README.md

-This is  my first repository .And i made this one for practice purpose
+This is  my first repository .And I have made this one for practice purpose